kubos/kubos/docs/dev-docs/device-api-guide.rst

 Doxygen
 ~~~~~~~

+.. note:: This applies to APIs written in C. Rust APIs might function differently

 Within the new API's folder, create a ``docs`` subfolder and add a ``Doxyfile`` file.
 Feel free to copy ``Doxyfile`` from another API, just change the ``PROJECT_NAME`` value.